Cummins Onan P2500i - 2200/2500W Inverter Generator

 Power & Run Time

-The Cummins Onan P2500i's core is the 98 cc (3.4 hp) Ducar OHV 4-stroke engine, which runs on gasoline.
-With an output of 120V, it provides a running wattage of 2,200W and a peak wattage of 2,500W.
-Furthermore, its parallel capability (A058U945 parallel kit not included) allows power output to double when connected to another similar or compatible unit, ensuring expanded energy capacity and reliability for various applications.
+Cummins Onan P2500i is equipped with a 98 cc (3.4 hp) Ducar OHV 4-stroke engine, running on gasoline and providing 120V, boasting a running wattage of 2,200W alongside a starting wattage of 2,500W.
+Moreover, the parallel capability (A058U945 parallel kit not included) enables power output to double when paired with another similar or compatible unit, providing increased energy capacity and versatility for a wide range of needs.

-Operating at a noise rating of 52 dBA (just slightly more noisy than a conversation at home), this inverter generator starts up with a traditional recoil pull-start mechanism.
+Operating with a noise level of 52 dBA (just slightly more noisy than a refrigerator), the inverter generator starts up via a simple traditional pull-start mechanism.

-Featuring a 1 gallon fuel tank, the Onan P2500i provides continuous power for up to 10 hours on a full tank (fuel consumption around 0.1 GPH).
+Featuring a 1 gallon fuel tank, the Onan P2500i can provide power for up to 10 hours on a full tank (with fuel consumption averaging 0.1 gallons per hour).

 Outlets